HM Prison Lowdham Grange: The prison today

 Lowdham Grange is a Category B closed training prison for adult males serving both determinate and non-determinate sentences (IPP).
 Accommodation at the prison consists mainly of single occupancy cells, with some double cells.
 Some cells have en-suite shower facilities.

 The prison offers workshops, education and training for inmates in areas such as bricklaying, plumbing, electronics, painting and decorating and industrial cleaning.
 All work and training programmes can lead to NVQ qualifications in related fields.

 There is a Visitor Centre outside the main gate at Lowdham Grange.
 There are limited refreshment facilities available in the Visits Hall inside the prison.
 Both the Visitor Centre and Visits Hall have full access for disabled visitors.

-There have been allegations that prison officers committed serious assaults against prisoners, including throwing a handcuffed prisoner down stairs.
+There have been allegations that prison officers committed serious assaults against prisoners, including throwing a handcuffed prisoner downstairs.
 Serco, the company that previously ran the prison, denied the allegations.
 Violence has been rising at Lowdham Grange assaults have risen yearly since 2009.
 There were 318 assaults in 2017 and 237 in 2016, the 2017 number was over twice the number of assaults in 2014.
 Roughly two thirds of assaults were prisoners assaulting other prisoners, one third involved prisoners assaulting staff.
-There were 162 cases of self harm in the first three months of 2018, there were 402 self harm cases in 2017 and 288 in 2016.
-Two prisoners died in 2017 and one died up to August in 2018.
+There were 162 cases of self-harm in the first three months of 2018, there were 402 self-harm cases in 2017 and 288 in 2016.
+Two prisoners died in 2017, and one died up to August in 2018.
 Serco refused to tell the BBC how many prison officers were based at Lowdam Grange.
-The most recent inspection, in 2015 decided staff use of force "was very high" and not invariably "fully justified or warranted".
+The most recent inspection, in 2015, decided staff use of force "was very high" and not invariably "fully justified or warranted".

 The last inspection by HM Inspector of Prisons found violence against staff and prisoners had increased since a 2011 inspection and was much higher than in comparable establishments.
 The prison had become less safe, there was too much violence against staff and against other prisoners and too much of it was serious.
 The inspection also concluded "use of force was very high", inspectors were not convinced it "was always fully justified or warranted and not all incidents were de-escalated as quickly as they might have been".
-Self harm had risen and was higher than in similar prisons, there were, "unacceptable waiting times to see health professionals".
+Self-harm had risen and was higher than in similar prisons, there were, "unacceptable waiting times to see health professionals".
 Prisoners had "little confidence in the complaints system" and there were more complaints than in similar prisons.
 Inspectors found cases of complaints that were not properly investigated or answered.